xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 This block describes how Q102 can be used in AI and WFGY systems at the effective layer.
 It focuses on training signals, architectural patterns, evaluation protocols, and a minimal reproduction protocol.

+All uses described here operate strictly at the effective layer and do not expose any TU generative rules.

 ### 7.1 Training signals

 1. `signal_home_bias_gap`

    * Definition: derived from `Gap_norm(m; g)` for groups or contexts described in text or structured data.
-   * Use: penalize or highlight model states where descriptions of portfolios suggest large normalized gaps without corresponding explanations.
+   * Use: penalize or highlight model states where descriptions of portfolios suggest large normalized gaps without corresponding explanations or friction terms.

 2. `signal_cost_alignment`